1983 American League Championship Series

-The 1983 American League Championship Series was played between the Chicago White Sox and the Baltimore Orioles from October 5 to 8.
+The 1983 American League Championship Series was a semifinal matchup in Major League Baseball's 1983 postseason played between the Chicago White Sox and the Baltimore Orioles from October 5 to 8.

 The Orioles won the series three games to one.
 Although the White Sox took Game 1 by a score of 2–1, the Orioles came back to win the last three games of the series.
 The Orioles went on to defeat the Philadelphia Phillies in five games in the 1983 World Series.
 In the regular season the White Sox won the West Division by 20 games with a 99–63 record.
 The Orioles won the East Division by six games with a 98–64 record.

 Background

 "Winning Ugly" White Sox

-In the early 1980s, the sports scene in Chicago was not pretty.
-The White Sox had not been to the post-season since losing the 1959 World Series, the Cubs had not been to a World Series since losing in 1945, the Blackhawks had not won a Stanley Cup since 1961, the Bears had not won a championship since 1963, and the Bulls had moderate success with a defensive first approach under Dick Motta but they could never get over the hump against the more talented Lakers or Celtics -- they had also never won a championship.
+In the early 1980s, the sports scene in Chicago was dire.
+The White Sox had not been to the postseason since losing the 1959 World Series, the Cubs had not been to a World Series since losing in 1945, the Blackhawks had not won a Stanley Cup since 1961, the Bears had not won a championship since 1963, and the Bulls had moderate success with a defensive first approach under Dick Motta but they could never get over the hump against the more talented Lakers or Warriors; they had been to an NBA Finals.

 By 1983, the city was starved for a winner of any kind.
 The 1983 White Sox AL West division crown was the city of Chicago's first baseball championship of any kind (division, league, or world) in twenty-four years.
 Their “win ugly” nickname was given to them by Texas Rangers manager Doug Rader.
-The club rattled off a modest win streak around the All-Star break, but according to Rader their success would be short-lived.
-"They're not playing that well.
-They're winning ugly."
+The club rattled off a modest win streak around the All-Star break, but according to Rader their success would be short-lived, stating "they're not playing that well... they're winning ugly".
 Behind manager Tony La Russa, catcher Carlton Fisk, outfielder Harold Baines, and designated hitter Ron Kittle, the "Winning Ugly" Sox finished the season 60-25.

 Orioles

+Since winning the city's second championship in 1970, Baltimore had suffered a decade full of heartbreak, losing in the World Series to Pittsburgh in 1971 and 1979 (the latter after being up 3 games to 1); losing postseason series to Oakland in 1973 and 1974; and losing close AL East races in 1975, 1977, 1980, 1981 and 1982.

 1983 was the Orioles' first in nearly 15 years without manager Earl Weaver, who retired after the Orioles missed the playoffs in the final game of the 1982 season.
 The Orioles replaced Weaver with Joe Altobelli, who had been an Orioles manager in the Baltimore's farm system from 1971-1976.
-The Orioles went 58-31 from July through the end of the regular season, winning the AL East by 6 games over the Tigers.
+The Orioles went 58-31 from July through the end of the regular season, pulling away from Detroit, New York and Milwaukee in September in what had been a tough AL East race in years prior.